MakiBM/sublime-settings/README.md

 ## Using Git

-Go to your Sublime Text 3 Packages directory and lone the settings repository using the command below:
+Go to your Sublime Text 3 Packages directory and clone the settings repository using the command below:

     git clone https://github.com/MakiBM/Sublime-Text-3-Settings.git "User"